|Other Freelang resources|

 |Live from the Blog|

 Did you know that you already know some Arabic words?
 If you speak Spanish, Italian or English you must know some words which have been borrowed from Arabic such as ‘cotton’, ‘magazine’, ‘algebra’ and ‘alchemy’.
-Arabic words such as ‘kitab’ (book) [...]
+Arabic words such as ‘kitab’ (book) have made their way into some African local languages.
+Arabic has the same punctuation rules as English, even though the symbols may be inverted, such as in the case of the [...]

 |Find us on Facebook|